hannahbang1108/Bang-Academy/README.md

 # Bang Academy

-My AE2 project is an educational website called Bang Academy that covers Boolean Laws.
+This project is an educational website called Bang Academy that covers Boolean Laws.

 ## Description